Hieromon/PageBuilder/README.md

   String func2(PageArgument& args);
   PageElement elem(html, {{"TOKEN1", func1}, {"TOKEN2", func2}});
   ```
-  `mold` can also use external files placed on SPIFFS.
+  `mold` can also use external files placed on [LittleFS](https://arduino-esp8266.readthedocs.io/en/latest/filesystem.html#spiffs-and-littlefs) or [SPIFFS](https://arduino-esp8266.readthedocs.io/en/latest/filesystem.html#spiffs-and-littlefs).
 Since HTML consists of more strings, the program area may be smaller in sketches using many pages.
   External files can have HTML source specified by `mold`.
-That file would be allocated on the SPIFFS file system.
+That file would be allocated on the LittleFS or SPIFFS file system.
 This allows you to reduce the sketch size and assign more capacity to the program.
   You can specify the HTML source file name by `mold` parameter in the following format.
   ```
   file:FILE_NAME
   ```
   `FILE_NAME` is the name of the HTML source file containing `/`.
-If prefix **file:** is specified in `mold` parameter, the PageElement class reads its file from SPIFFS as HTML source.
+If prefix **file:** is specified in `mold` parameter, the PageElement class reads its file from LittleFS or SPIFFS as HTML source.
 A sample sketch using this way is an example as [FSPage.ino](examples/FSPage/README.md).
   For details for how to write HTML source file to SPIFFS of ESP8266, please refer to [Uploading files to file system](https://arduino-esp8266.readthedocs.io/en/latest/filesystem.html#uploading-files-to-file-system).

+  **Note:**
+  For ESP8266, the default file system has been changed to LittleFS since PageBuilder v1.4.2.
+It is a measure in compliance with the ESP8266 core 2.7.0 or later treating SPIFFS as deprecated.

 ## Methods